juk0de/mtf2json/README.md

 mtf2json --mtf-dir <path_to_mtf_dir> --recursive [--json-dir <path_to_json_dir>]
 ```

-If you mant to convert all current MTF files, use the MegaMekLab repository
+If you mant to convert all current MTF files, use the MegaMek Github repository
 with the latest supported commit.
 You can clone it like this:

 ```
-git clone git@github.com:MegaMek/megameklab.git && cd megameklab && git reset --hard $(mtf2json --mml-commit)
+git clone git@github.com:MegaMek/megamek.git && cd megamek && git reset --hard $(mtf2json --mm-commit)
 ```

 The use `mtf2json` with the `--mtf-dir` option as described above.